lesnuages/go-execute-assembly/README.md

 It starts a `notepad.exe` process, use reflective DLL injection to inject the .NET CLR hosting DLL, as well as the assembly to run and its arguments.

+If you don't trust the DLL, you can build your own version from [here](https://github.com/b4rtik/metasploit-execute-assembly/tree/master/HostingCLR_inject).
+You might have to change the [offset](https://github.com/lesnuages/go-execute-assembly/blob/master/assembly/assembly_windows.go#L18) to the `ReflectiveLoader` though.

 ## Usage

 Compile, then  run with: